microsoft/promptflow/examples/connections/README.md

 # Working with Connection
-This repository contains example `YAML` files for creating `connection` using prompt-flow cli.
+This folder contains example `YAML` files for creating `connection` using `pf` cli.
 Learn more on all the [connections types](https://promptflow.azurewebsites.net/concepts/concept-connections.html).

 ## Prerequisites
 - Install promptflow sdk and other dependencies: